-The posters also contravened Article 5.3 of the World Health Organisation Framework Convention on Tobacco Control regulations (WHO FCTC), which prohibits governments from making deals with the tobacco industry.
-I contacted WHO regarding this issue, but Ethiopia had not at that time ratified the WHO FCTC tobacco treaty, so BAT had not, they said, broken WHO FCTC rules.
+The posters also appeared to contravene Article 5.3 of the World Health Organisation Framework Convention on Tobacco Control regulations (WHO FCTC), which prohibits governments from making deals with the tobacco industry.
+I contacted WHO regarding this issue, but Ethiopia had not at that time ratified the WHO FCTC tobacco treaty, so neither BAT nor the Ethiopian government, they said, had broken WHO FCTC rules.
 The rules, I was told, cannot be broken if a company from a country that has ratified the treaty (UK in this case) “breaks” the rules in a country that has not ratified the treaty.

 I devised and taught a tobacco course at Addis Ababa University Medical School to educate medical and other students about tobacco issues, and I had repeatedly asked them how it could be that Ethiopia was still one of a handful of countries that had not yet ratified (put into law) the WHO FCTC tobacco treaty, which it had signed 9 years previously.
 By the way, I had a great deal of difficulty in getting this course approved, such is the control of Ethiopian universities by the federal government.

 Why hadn’t Dr Tedros Adhanom, who was Minister of Health from 2005 to 2012, Foreign Minister from 2012 to 2016, and now WHO Director General, pushed to ratify the WHO FCTC treaty, given his stated concerns for escalating prevalence of non-communicable diseases (NCDs) in developing countries?

 At the time, I was afraid of getting into trouble for writing such an article, and friends had told me to be careful because the government in Ethiopia could throw me out of the country for criticising it, so I asked the Lancet editor for my identity to be anonymous.

 This is the state of Ethiopia: everyone is afraid to even whisper anything that criticizes the Ethiopian government, for fear of being punished.